jlaipunahou/sparkfun/README.md

 Workflow

+Markdown->Litcoffee->Docco->HTML

-Make edits in LitCoffee (CoffeeScript variant).
-In my case, in Atom Use Terminal to docco compile
+* Make edits in LitCoffee (CoffeeScript variant).
+In my case, in Atom
+* Use Terminal to docco compile
-Use Chrome to verify changes
+* Use Chrome to verify changes
-Sync in GitHub
+* Sync in GitHub
+* Comment to say what was changed.
+Commit.
+Sync.